LuxMiranda/herms/Contributing.md

 A lot of these are quite indepedent from each other.
 If one looks pretty fun to you, you could probably jump right in!

-There used to be a lot of **bolded** ideas, but they're all features now!
-Only one remains.
-The deal with that is that we're going to begin the proccess of uploading to Hackage once it's implemented!

-- **Specify via a flag to view a recipe converted to a certain unit system (metric, imperial... others?)**
 - Optional caloric / nutritional information
 - Translation into languages other than English
 - A configuration file to specify (one respective features are implemented):